yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 {{< / highlight >}}

 This behavior creates a __Side Effect__ block.
-Inside that block we use standard DOM methods to update the temperature.
+Inside that block we use standard Swing methods to update the temperature.
 Now if you run this and click on the Up button you will see the temperature field appear and increment.

 Side effects are the correct way to generate output from inside a behavior.